 Read on for more about my background and family.

 I learned the importance of civic engagement from my mom and dad.They raised me in the small, tightly knit community of Bethel, Connecticut, where my mother was actively involved in my school and my father served on several town committees.

 After studying political science at Oberlin College, I went to the University of Chicago where I receive a law degree and a Masters in Public Policy.
-For five years I was a corporate attorney on Wall Street before pursuing more entrepreneurial endeavors and starting my own family.
+For five years I was a corporate attorney before pursuing more entrepreneurial endeavors and starting my own family.